Addiction Studies (ADST)

 Pre-requisites: graduate standing.

 Addiction permeates our society; substance use and abuse are rapidly becoming a global epidemic.
 Researchers are digging deep into brain chemistry to learn more about the complicated disease of addiction.
 Spirituality and mindfulness appear to be keys in unlocking the mystery of overcoming addiction.
-This course will provide a solid foundation in spirituality, mindfulness and addiction, focusing on how spirituality relates to treatment recovery and relapse prevention.
+This course provides a solid foundation in spirituality, mindfulness, and addiction, focusing on how spirituality relates to treatment recovery and relapse prevention.

 ADST 552.
 PROCESS ADDICTIONS.
 4 Credits.